tkiat/tkiat.github.io/README.md

 ### Wave

 The wave represents my journey.
 This [Youtube video](https://www.youtube.com/watch?v=LLfhY4eVwDY) gave me inspiration.
 I modified it so that its properties are adjustable on the fly.
-Changing its physical property, unlike colors, will trigger a page re-rendering because any abrupt physical change should reflect a new location.
+Changing its properties doesn't cause re-render of the wave.

 ### Settings